 Sian Hampton – Chief Executive Officer and Executive Principal

 Sian has over 25 years’ experience working in schools in the East Midlands region.
-Sian has been active in school leadership for over 15 years.
-She is a designated National Leader of Education and a trained Ofsted inspector.
+Sian has been active in school leadership for over 15 years and is a designated National Leader of Education.
 Sian has overseen the development of the Trust from one school to six including opening a new primary school and a SCITT.
 In less than three years the sponsored school in the Multi Academy Trust has moved from Special Measures to Good and there are plans for two free schools and more primary schools to join this growing MAT.

 Rick Back – SEN